-The intention of the Ian Worley Awards is to recognize students and faculty whose inspired, novel and creative ideas have led them to seek innovative paths in pursuing environmental goals.
+The intention of the Ian Worley Awards is to recognize students whose inspired, novel and creative ideas have led them to seek innovative paths in pursuing environmental pursuits.
 Establishing these awards was inspired by the empowering teaching of Ian A. Worley, former Professor of Botany and Environmental Studies in the College of Agriculture and Life Sciences and Director of the University’s Environmental Program.
-Dr. Worley’s integrative and creative approach to problem solving and scientific inquiry was inspiring and impactful to Gary Simpson, who initiated this award in the spirit of fostering and celebrating creative, integrative, imaginative and innovative approaches in dealing with the environmental challenges that face us.
+Dr. Worley’s integrative and creative approach to problem solving and scientific inquiry was inspiring and impactful to the Gary Simpson, who initiated this award in the spirit of fostering and celebrating creative, integrative, imaginative and innovative projects in dealing with the environmental challenges that we face.

 Who can apply?

 All University of Vermont undergraduates are eligible to apply.
 Students with senior standing must complete their projects prior to graduation.

 Anywhere between $500 and $4000.
 Multiple awards will be given.

 April 9th - mail application package as a single PDF to Suniva.Thangaraj@uvm.edu